Aina hopes Fulham can kick on from West Bromwich Albion display | Goal.com

 Aina hopes Fulham can kick on from West Bromwich Albion display

-Ola Aina hopes Fulham can kick on from their fine showings against West Bromwich Albion on Monday.
+Ola Aina hopes Fulham can kick on from their fine showing against West Bromwich Albion on Monday.

-The wing-back scored his first Premier League goal to help the Cottagers secure their first victory in the division this season against the Baggies which ended their five-game winless run.
+The wing-back scored his first Premier League goal to help the Cottagers secure their first victory in the division this season which ended their five-game winless run.

-Aina believes the victory at Craven Cottage should be a turning point for his side and hopes they can build on the fine displays.
+Aina believes the victory at Craven Cottage should be a turning point for his side and hopes they can build on the fine display.

 “It was massive.
 Everyone knows it has been a tough start to the season and to get the three points and the clean sheet, those things are very important,” Aina told Standard Sport.